cirrusj/HardwareGrowler/readme.txt

 HardwareGrowler
 ***************

-Initially by Diggory Laycock (http://www.monkeyfood.com) 10th Feb 2005
+A port of HardwareGrowler that uses the Mountain Lion Notification Center (instead of Growl) for the delivery of notifications.

-Modified for Notification Center by cirrus
+Original code was obtained from https://bitbucket.org/pmetzger/growl/ and was initially by Diggory Laycock (http://www.monkeyfood.com)